 - Enhanced ecosystem services on farms for pollination, pest control, biodiversity conservation and developing resilience to climatic change.

-Our activity is supported with high quality capacity building through both formal and ad hoc training, including farmer field schools, training of trainers, customised technical training courses and MSc and PhD research programmes.
+Capacity development is provided through training and knowledge exchange with farmers, extension and research services and the private sector and NGOs.
+This includes both formal and ad hoc training, farmer field schools, training of trainers, customised technical training courses and MSc and PhD research programmes.
 We also provide agricultural consultancy and R&D services to private sector companies and organisations involved in agricultural intensification.